Why Your Brand is Like a Flower: A Branding Framework

 The Roots: Your Brand Foundations (Brand Essence and Soul)

-I like to call it your Brand essence or soul.
+I like to call it your brand essence or soul.
 It is hidden within.
+It gives your brand meaning and purpose.

 The roots are buried deep and invisible, but they’re doing the most important work.
 They are your core principles.